 LE MARAIS

-Ice cream in hand, continue over the river and into Le Marais.
+Next, we continued over the river and into Le Marais.

-Le Marais is a fashionable district known for its narrow streets, historic architecture, trendy boutiques, and art galleries.
 The area was favored by France’s nobility in the 17th and 18th centuries which has given Le Marais the elegant architecture you see today.

 Roughly follow the walking tour on the map above.
-Here are some great places to see in Le Marais:
+Here are some places to see in Le Marais:

 - Visit Place des Vosges, one of the most beautiful squares in Paris.